phcurado/react-redux-boilerplate/README.md

 -   GitLens
 -   Material Icon Theme

-It's recommended to turn on format-on-saveby scoping the setting: "editor.formatOnSave": true
+It's recommended to turn on format-on-save by scoping the setting: "editor.formatOnSave": true